antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-07-expat-london-amsterdam-barcelona.md

 ---
 templateKey: blog-post
-title: 'My Expat Life between London, Amsterdam and Barcelona'
+title: My Expat Life between London, Amsterdam and Barcelona
+seotitle: My Expat Life between London, Amsterdam and Barcelona
 date: 2018-05-07T18:06:55.000Z
-description: >-
-  I am Alessio, 29 years old and I come from a small village of 850 inhabitants in the north of Sardinia called Ardara.
+description: I am Alessio, 29 years old and I come from a small village of 850 inhabitants in the north of Sardinia called Ardara.
 It was 2008 when my expat life started, when I decided to try a new experience and think of my personal growth, enrich my culture and my habits in another country.
 featuredimage: /wp-content/uploads/2018/05/IMG_5584-e1526734827525.jpg
-imagealt: 'London, Amsterdam and Barcelona'
+imagealt: London, Amsterdam and Barcelona
 tags:
   - amsterdam
   - barcelona